Sky370/Static-Torque-and-Drag/README.md

 #### `plot_profiles_vs_gpm(GPM=[0, 250, 470], operation='ROB')`
 - Calculates hookload and torque **with fluid circulation**
 - Accepts multiple GPM values for comparison.
+Additional flowrates can be easily added/removed
+- Default operation is `'ROB'` (rotation off-bottom, no tripping)

+#### `Trajectory.py`
+- Plots the 3D well trajectory using data from the specified `.xlsx` or `.csv` input file
+- Accepts multiple GPM values for comparison.
 Additional flowrates can be easily added/removed.
-- Default operation is `'ROB'` (rotation off-bottom, no tripping)
+- Useful for visualizing complex wellbore geometry and trajectory planning

 ---